Pneumoconiosis Compensation Fund Board

 Laboratory/Research & Development studies contributing to the above aspects will be considered.

 The above aspects may be subject to change and refinement by PCFB.
-PCFB will also from time to time determine the thematic priorities for each aspect.
-The thematic priorities will be announced concurrently with the open call for applications and will be publicized on PCFB’s website at https://www.pcfb.org.hk/.
+PCFB will also periodically determine the thematic priorities for each aspect.
+The thematic priorities will be announced concurrently with the open call for applications and will be publicized on PCFB’s website.

-The findings of the project must be applicable to Hong Kong and benefit the local Pneumoconiosis and/or Mesothelioma patients or the relevant industry.
+The findings of the project must be applicable to Hong Kong and benefit the local Pneumoconiosis and/or Mesothelioma patients or workers of the relevant industry.
+The application value of the project result to patients and workers directly as well as roadmaps or follow up action plans would be considered a key factor for evaluation of the project.

 C. Eligibility for Application